cs1302uga/cs1302-ce23/README.md

 1. Delete the Maven-generated driver (i.e., `src/main/java/cs1302/ce23/App.java`) and the unit test files (i.e., everything under `src/test/java`), then move the `.java` files provided with the exercise into their proper locations under `src/main/java` according to their package statements.
-Take special care to use `git mv` instead of just `mv` when moving the files so that Git can still keept track of them! **After doing all of that, use Maven to compile the code.** We hope that you notice that you did not need to manually compile the files according their dependencies -- Maven did it for you!
+Take special care to use `git mv` instead of just `mv` when moving the files so that Git can still keep track of them!
+Once everything is in place, stage and commit the changes that you've made so far.

+1. **Next, use Maven to compile the code.** We hope that you notice that you did not need to manually compile the files according their dependencies -- Maven did it for you!

 1. Run the `cs1302.ce23.StreamPractice` class.
 Be sure to specify the class path correctly based on the output provided by Maven during its `compile` phase.

-1. If it worked, then congratulations on creating a Maven project for a set of existing source code files!
+If it worked, then congratulations on creating a Maven project for a set of existing source code files!

 **CHECKPOINT**